ocrmypdf/OCRmyPDF/docs/advanced.rst

 looking to customize how OCR is presented should look here.
-A major disadvantage of this renderer is it not capable of correctly handling text outside the Latin alphabet (specifically, it supports the ISO 8859-1 character).
+A major disadvantage of this renderer is it not capable of correctly handling text outside the Latin alphabet (specifically, it supports the ISO 8859-1 character set).
 Pull requests to improve the situation are welcome.

 Currently, this renderer has the best compatibility with Mozilla's PDF.js viewer.